TritonDataCenter/sdcadm/docs/index.md

         Where '<svc>' is just the name, e.g. 'cnapi', for the latest available.
 Or 'cnapi@1.2.3' for that version (or latest of that ver if multiple images with that ver).
 Or 'cnapi@UUID' for a specific cnapi.
-Or just 'UUID' because that in unambiguous. sdcadm update <inst> [<inst> ...]
+    sdcadm update <inst> [<inst> ...]
         Where '<inst>' is a specific instance (per `sdcadm insts`), e.g. 'cnapi0'.
-Not sure if upgrades of just single instances of a service should be allowed?
 Useful for e.g. testing interactions and perhaps for dev.
 Perhaps for upgrading agents on a single CN.
+        Not yet implemented.
+See TOOLS-723.
     ... upgrade-spec ... | sdcadm update
     sdcadm update -f <./local-upgrade-file.json>
         Upgrade a set of services (or instances) per a simple changes JSON